Circassian music: Dances

-Tllepech'as is a fast dance and it is an improvisation dance it is considered to be one of the ancient dance of the Circassians, "Tlepechas" means "stick toes in the ground" the dance is based on the Nart sagas legends that used to dance on their toes.
+Tllepech'as is an improvised fast dance.
+It is considered to be one of the ancient dance of the Circassians, "Tlepechas" meaning "stick toes in the ground."
+The dance is based on the Nart sagas; legendary figures that used to dance on their toes.

 Zighelet (Загатлят) means "be the top".
 The dance is very energetic and fast, and it considered to be the fastest dance in the Caucasus.
 It is danced in pairs, in which the male dances fast and strong to show his skills, and the woman dances gentle but moves fast.

 Hakull'ash' means "lame man move".
-At the beginning it was a joke and comedy dance to make the viewers laugh, but with time it became part of the Circassian repertoire; its leg moves look like lame moves but the dance is a fast dance.
+It originated as a comedic dance to make the audience laugh, but with time it became part of the standard Circassian repertoire; it is done at a rapid tempo.

 Lezginka is the Russian name given to the signature dance of Lezghi people of Daghestan.
 Daghestan dances, being of the mountains, are fast-paced, with sharp, angular movements both for women and men.
-The Adyghes have only adopted the men's dance into their version, with the women doing almost nothing but provide a side attraction or stage audience by clapping or twirling while men perform more complex moves as display.
-The dance-step involves a raised bent-knee inward kick followed by a very quick shuffle for the men, whereas the women walk straight on tiptoe among Adyghes, and follow men's active step among Daghestanis.
+The Adyghes (Circassians) have only adopted the men's dance into their repertoire, with the women doing almost nothing but provide a side attraction or stage audience by clapping or twirling while men perform more complex moves as display.
+The dance-step involves a raised bent-knee inward kick followed by a very quick shuffle for the men, whereas the women walk straight on tiptoe (among Adyghes) or follow men's active steps (among Daghestanis).

 It is a favourite social dance, frequently used at weddings and gatherings of all Adyghe communities, or communities of the North Caucasus (Circassians), where the men and women stand in two half-moon circles in a ring, one leader for each, called the Hatiyaak'o, arranging which couple dances next according to requests from either gender.
 It is rude to refuse on either side.

-The men go out one by one in this order, circle once before standing in front of the lady of their choice, pre-notified by the ladies' Hatiyaak'o, the lady greets the gentleman by rising on her toes, opening her arms in a slight angle to the sides, delicately posing her fingertips, looking modestly down, and bowing only her head.
+The men go out one by one in this order, circle once before standing in front of the lady of their choice, pre-notified by the ladies' Hatiyaak'o.
+The lady greets the gentleman by rising on her toes, opening her arms in a slight angle to the sides, delicately posing her fingertips, looking modestly down, and bowing only her head.
 He returns the greeting by bowing his head as he raises one arm and folds it at a right angle in front of his chest.